Welcome to today's edition of the Rush 24-7 podcast.

 Because, by extension, Trump was going to look like the fool.

-And so when bad happens to the Patriots, the thing you have to remember is in the final analysis, when everything's balanced out, nothing bad happens to Patriots, with a Capitol P or not.
+And so when bad happens to the Patriots, the thing you have to remember is in the final analysis, when everything's balanced out, nothing bad happens to Patriots, with a capital P or not.

 And so they were excited.

-And because there's winners, and because there's losers, the young snowflakes that populate America's college camp eye, who care not a whit about the game and actually think it should not be played because it's so mean.
+And so people on the left don't even understand football and just hate it because it's too violent and because there's winners and because there's losers, the young snowflakes that populate America's college campaign, who care not a whit about the game and actually think it should not be played because it's so mean.

 It's so violent.

-It was just like election night.
+And at halftime, it was just like election night.

 You know when I knew, folks?